-Andre has developed a broad-based corporate, commercial and insolvency-related litigation practice which includes banking, securities, shareholder disputes, fraud, breach of fiduciary duties, trust and estate matters, often with strong cross-border elements.
-He is also active in international and domestic arbitrations.
-Many of his cases are landmark cases, setting precedent for various areas of the law.
+Whilst focusing substantially on international arbitration work, Andre has developed a broad-based corporate, commercial and insolvency-related litigation practice which includes banking, securities, shareholder disputes, fraud, breach of fiduciary duties, trust and estate matters, often with strong cross border elements.
+He is also active in construction and project related work.
+Apart from International Arbitrations, Andre remains active in commercial dispute work in Court and many of his cases are landmark cases, setting precedent for various areas of the law.
+He also led the insolvency teams in respect of Lehman Brothers in Singapore and the region, as well as MF Global Singapore.

-The Asia Pacific Legal 500 has stated 'Andre Yeap SC is a pillar of strength in commercial matters' and he has also been cited or recommended in the area of dispute resolution by other publications, such as Chambers and AsiaLaw Profiles.
+The Asia Pacific Legal 500 has stated 'Andre Yeap SC is a pillar of strength in commercial matters' and he has also been cited or recommended in the areas of arbitration and dispute resolution by other publications, such as Chambers and AsiaLaw Profiles.

 In his varied commercial practice, Andre has also been involved in some of the largest property disputes in Singapore, including the $500 million en-bloc sale of Horizon Towers, and the $550 million en-bloc sale of Gillman Heights.
 He also represented the Commissioner of Estate Duty in a dispute relating to the valuation of one of the largest estates in Singapore.